Sherman Army Airfield: Modern era

 The airport is at the foot of the Missouri River bluffs that make up the fort.
 Often endangered by floods, the levee protecting it burst the Great Flood of 1951, Great Flood of 1993, 2011 Missouri River flood, and 2019 Midwestern U.S. floods causing Sherman to be inundated.

 In 2002 the United States Disciplinary Barracks relocated from the middle of the fort to the northwest edge of Fort Leavenworth.
 In 2009 after it was announced that Guantanamo Bay detention camp detainees may be relocated to the Barracks, civilian leaders of the city and county of Leavenworth formally opposed the move because they fear it would mean an end to civilian use of the airport because of increased security.

 Sherman airfield is also home to one of the last Army flying clubs in the United States.
 Fort Leavenworth Army Flying Club and Red Stone Arsenal Flying Club are the only two active Army clubs today.
 Fort Leavenworth Army Flying Club was established in 1958.
 For many years, it was based on the north ramp at Sherman Airfield.
 The club was later moved inside the large hangar on the airfield.
 The club offers active duty and retired soldiers the opportunity to earn their pilot's certificate.
-Subsequent to the 2019 floods, the club's activity became virtually non-existent.